PUT-JUG/proj-mp/src/Topic 4 - SLAM.md

     <img src="_images/loam_gt.png" title="" width=40%>
 </p>

 Considering the clear implementation, you can conveniently analyze the code.
-Notice the order of point cloud processing with the code in the following files: `laserMapping.cpp`, `laserOdometry.cpp`, `scanRegistration.cpp`.
+Notice the order of point cloud processing in the following files: `laserMapping.cpp`, `laserOdometry.cpp`, `scanRegistration.cpp`.

 # ORB-SLAM3
 ORB-SLAM3 is the first real-time SLAM library able to perform Visual, Visual-Inertial and Multi-Map SLAM with monocular, stereo and RGB-D cameras, using pin-hole and fisheye lens models.
 It is based on detecting the ORB features on an image, matching the features by the descriptors and final optimization with the use of reprojection error.
 It is a third version of an ORB-SLAM system.
 A very brief changelog of versions: